slott56/Stingray-Reader/source/cobol_init.rst

 ..  py:attribute:: dde

-    A weakref to a :py:class:`cobol.loader.DDE` object.
+    A weakref to a :py:class:`cobol.defs.DDE` object.

 ..  py:attribute:: path

-    The "."-separated path from top-level name to this element's name.
+    The ``"."``-separated path from top-level name to this element's name.

 ..  py:attribute:: usage